elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Example

-The simplest scenario this anti-pattern manifest is conditions, such as:
+The simplest scenario where this anti-pattern manifests is in conditionals, such as:

 ```elixir
 if is_binary(name) && is_integer(age) do